JohnLockwood/johnlockwood.github.io/src/cognitive_science/SynapsesNeuronsAndBrainsNotes.md

 This is a universal activity of nerve cells.

 Wrote beautiful set of 4 equations in several papers (1952).
 Now we understand action potential in a very compact way.
 "I see it as a triumph of theory.
 Actually I don't think that today we have such a beautiful theory in neuroscience as the Hodgkin/Huxley theory for the spike."

+### Membrane Currents Underlying the Spike

+Example of a votage clamp -- now changing voltage (Hodgkin and Huxley) by a fixed amount.
+So there is a voltage change.
+Behaves like a passive RC current -- nothing new -- if depolarizing current is sub-threshold.
+If depolarize further, "For suprathreshold depolarizing voltage clamp, the recorded membrane current (after the first capacitative current) flows first inwards (into the axon) and later outward (from inside to outside)." -- this is a surprise.
+First see capacitative current as before -- as you hold voltage -- see first an inward current into the axon, then curves up.
+Remember, voltage is fixed, but then get inward then outward current.
+Found that if you used drug, tetrodotoxin (TTX), a fish toxin, if put it on axon, the inward phase disappears, left only with the outward phase.
+With tetraethilammonium (TEA) -- now the outward current gets blocked, but leaves inward.
+What they found by playing with Na and K concentrations, that inward was Na K.

+Found sodium current was inward current (fast -- happens arly on) -- then changes to potassium current later (outward current).
+Outward current continues if continue voltage clamp.
+In 1954D paper by Hodgkin / Huxley, circuit diagram of squid axon.

+Have Capacitive current + Early sodium current + later potasium current + leak current (resting state cell is negative).

+### Modeling the Membrane Currents

+$$ I_{K} = g_{K} (V_{m} - E_{K}); \space \space I_{Na} = g_{Na} (V_{m} - E_{Na})
+$$

+I.e. for first one, membrane voltage minus the potassium ion battery times the conductance = the current.
+Same for sodium.
+In voltage clamp case, we fix $ V_{m} $.
+Can try different values of $ V_{m} $m, measuring conductance of potassium and sodium.
+Important:  Degree of conductance depends on voltage.
+Get more conductance of both depending on voltage.

+Summary:

+* The slow (K) current (conductance) does not inactivate during voltage clamp (VC)(outward).
+* The K conductance rises slower than it decays at the end of VC.
+* The fast (early) Na conductance inactivates during VC.

+H. & H. fitted an equation.
+The fact that it grows slower and attenuates faster, rising phase described as function
+$$ (1 - exp(-t))^{4} $$
+and the decay as
+$$ exp \space (-4t) $$

+So then they wrote this equation:
+$$ \newcommand{\overbar}[1]{\mkern 1.5mu\overline{\mkern-1.5mu#1\mkern-1.5mu}\mkern 1.5mu} $$
+$$ g_{K} = \overbar{g_{K}}^{n^{4}} $$

+Right hand side, "g-k-bar", is maximum conductance, but actual conductance depends on term n -- which is the voltage.
+When it's zero, no potassium conductance.
+When n = 1, you get maximum conductance since $ 1^{4} = 1$  Can also say n repesents the proportion of K-ion channels in the open state.
+Tried to relate that 4 to the number of ions are in a certain region of the membrane.